Carl Minkley: Background

-Minkley was born in Strelno (now Strzelno), in what was then the German Empire, on November 14, 1866.
+Minkley was born in Strelno (now Strzelno), in what was then the Kingdom of Prussia, on November 14, 1866.
 He attended the public schools and studied designing for interior decoration in the trade schools of Berlin, Germany.
 He became a member of his trade union in 1887, and was elected a delegate from the city of Berlin to its national convention in 1890.
 Minkley came to the United States in 1892, settling in Milwaukee in 1893.
 He was a delegate to the national convention of the Brotherhood of Decorators and Painters of America.
 He became a member of the Socialist Party of America, became the state organizer of the Socialist Party (known in Wisconsin at the "Social-Democratic Party"), and served as a delegate to the national Socialist convention in 1912.

 Elective office

 Minkley was appointed as alderman-at-large in the city of Milwaukee by mayor Emil Seidel, to fill the vacancy created by the resignation of Victor L. Berger after Berger's 1910 election to Congress.
-Minkley was first elected a member of the Assembly in the Fourth district of Milwaukee County (20th and 22nd wards of the City of Milwaukee) in 1912, with 2365 votes to 1969 for independent Paul G. Dorow, 1331 for Republican Max J. Leutermann, and 54 for Prohibitionist Peter J. Norgaaard, succeeding his fellow Socialist Max E. Binner (Binner, whose old district had been split up after the 1910 United States Census, did not run for re-election.)
+Minkley was first elected a member of the Assembly in the Fourth district of Milwaukee County (20th and 22nd wards of the City of Milwaukee) in 1912, with 2365 votes to 1969 for independent Paul G. Dorow, 1331 for Republican Max J. Leutermann, and 54 for Prohibitionist Peter J. Norgaaard, succeeding his fellow Socialist Max E. Binner (Binner, whose old district had been split up after the 1910 United States census, did not run for re-election.)
 Minkley served on the Assembly's Committee on Municipalities.

-In 1914 he was re-elected by a narrow margin, with 2295 votes to 2209 for Republican Walter F. Mayer.
+In 1914, he was re-elected by a narrow margin, with 2295 votes to 2209 for Republican Walter F. Mayer.
 He was assigned to the Committee on the Judiciary for the 1915-1916 Assembly session.
-In May 1915, he requested an indefinite leave of absence, as the $500 salary and what money he had been able to earn as a housepainter while the Assembly was not in session was not sufficient to pay his expenses in Madison.
+In May 1915, he requested an indefinite leave of absence, as the $500 salary and what money he had earned as a housepainter while the Assembly was not in session was insufficient to pay his expenses in Madison.
 While in the Assembly, he continued his work as Socialist Party state organizer.

 He was succeeded in the Assembly in the 1916 election by fellow Socialist Henry Ohl, Jr.